 But, if you’re streaming videos daily you’ll need an internet speed to handle this.

 The problem is you haven’t taken action.
 The thought of cutting cable sounds good, but life gets in the way and you settle to pay the cost.
-Instead, take small action.
+Instead, take a small action.

 So, start small.

 For example, by the end of today find out how much you’re currently paying for cable each year.
 Then by the end of the week write down how much your new service will cost.
-Continue taking small actions until you’ve finished cutting cable.
+Continue taking small actions until you’ve finished cutting the cable.